Finding Asian American Disability History: Toward Sustainable Methods and Practices (Association for Asian American Studies AAAS 2023)

 My second talk with the East Side Freedom Library about my research on Japanese American disability history.
 Panelists are Andy Aoki, father of Paralympian Chuck Aoki, disability rights attorney Karen Tani, and disability rights activist Atsuko Kuwana.
 We had an ASL interpreter, but unfortunately the recording did not capture them this time.

-Though I’m usually the one doing the interviewing, I was interviewed with the Asian American Organizing Project (AAOP) for the Disability Independence Day.
+Though I’m usually the one doing the interviewing, the Asian American Organizing Project (AAOP) interviewed me for the Disability Independence Day.

 A History of Mixed Race Nikkei ESFL, June 2022